johnschoeman/mirror-prime-tree/README.md

 ## Background and Overview

 A mirror or palindrome prime is any prime that is also prime when written in reverse. e.g. 13 and 31.
-One can generate a tree of numbers by using mirroring in a simple algorithm:
+One can generate a tree of numbers by using mirroring in a simple algorithm as follows:

 - given a natural number n (written in base 10).
 - rewrite n in every base from 2 up to (n - 1).